We have listed some frequently asked questions below.

 In Key Stage 1 classes will be no bigger than 14 pupils.

-In Year 6 our children are taught by many Senior School specialists for Games, Art, science, Design and Technology, Languages and Music, so they are already familiar with many of our teachers and know the geography of the senior buildings.
+In Year 6 our children are taught by many Senior School specialists for Games, Art, Science, ICT, Languages and Music, so they are already familiar with many of our teachers and know the geography of the Senior School buildings.
 They also get a number of taster days to increase their familiarisation.
 It is the easiest of transitions for our pupils and their familiarity decreases any anxiety about moving up to ‘big school’.

-Our scholarship and bursary support is targeted to children entering the school at year 7.
+Our scholarship and bursary support is targeted to children entering the school at Year 7.
 However other incentives may be available for siblings, or in unique cases.
-Please enquire about this.

 We are proud to have a good record of success in all our competitive endeavours.

 We offer many extra-curricular activities for children of all ages.
 All staff provide lunchtime and after school activities at no extra charge.
 Occasionally we bring in external professionals to provide specialist after school clubs for which an additional charge is levied.
 The current extra-curricular programmes can be found on the school website.
 If you think your child would be interested in an activity which is not offered, let us know and we will see what we can do.
 We are also interested in hearing from parents who might like to offer a club in their field of interest.